shangruobing/DSA/README.md

 # DSA
-Data Structure and Algorithm for Java.
+**Data Structure and Algorithm for Java**

-Kunming University of Science and Technology Information Management and Information System major sophomore first semester course.

-Use Java language to implement data structure.
+- Use Java language to implement data structure and learning algorithms
+- Kunming University of Science and Technology
+- Information Management and Information System
+- Sophomore first semester course

-September 2020 to January 2021.
+- September 2020 to January 2021
+- The instructor is Dong Yiming